palantirnet/search_api_federated_solr/README.md

 On each site included in the federated search, you will need to:

+1. Install Fields Search API Module
-1. Install this module
+2. Install this module
-2. Configure a Search API server to connect to the shared Solr index
+3. Configure a Search API server to connect to the shared Solr index
-3. Configure a Search API index according to the [recommended schema](docs/federated_schema.md)
+4. Configure a Search API index according to the [recommended schema](docs/federated_schema.md)

 In order to display results from the Solr index: